 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-Chelsea Faber: [1].
+Chelsea Faber: The most important thing to remember is to simply be patient, and take your time, as being consistent and accurate with your coordinate assignments is critical to success.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (Enter step numbers referred to.)